Fiona Middleton

 Biography and links

 I am a practicing image maker and work mainly using analogue equipment in medium and large formats, at my happiest in the darkroom.
-At the age of fifty I decided on a career change and completed a BA in photography at the University of Derby and am now in the process of finishing a Fine Art (Photography) Masters degree.
-Recent projects have explored issues which face women, menopause, sexism, and sexual violence, however, I also enjoy landscape and have an ongoing, long term project which considers the British and tourism and leisure.
+At the age of fifty, I decided on a career change and completed a BA in photography at the University of Derby, and am now in the process of finishing a Fine Art (Photography) Master's degree.
+Recent projects have explored issues which face women, menopause, sexism, and sexual violence, however, I also enjoy landscape and have an ongoing, long-term project which considers the British and tourism and leisure.

 https://www.femphotography.com